COMPUTER SCIENCE

 SOFTWARE REUSE AND REUSABILITY

 Software reusability has become an economic challenge.
 Indeed software developers usually need to reuse parts of old software to design new one.
 Software reusability can be a gain of time in a long term sight.
 Moreover, lots of companies have not the sufficient knowledge to develop themselves parts of their software, or do not want to invest in it.
 Hence they look for libraries they can use directly.
 Finally, the object-oriented approach is well adapted to guarantee software reusability, that is why the two domains are tightly related.
-Here is a selection of Web sites that discuss software reuse and reusability.

 OBJECT-ORIENTED SIMULATION